maiallam57/maiallam57/README.md

   </a>
 </h1>

-<p align="center">Full Stack Developer with a strong focus on backend development and robotics, currently interning at Route.
-My technical expertise includes Python, C#, C++, SQL, ASP.NET Core, MVC, APIs, JavaScript, HTML, and CSS.
-I have extensive experience in computer vision, image processing, and deep learning.
-I have successfully mentored multiple MATE ROV Competition teams at Vortex Robotics, achieving high ranks in regional and global competitions.
-My skill set also includes designing and implementing PCBs, ROV systems, and UI/UX design.
+<p align="center">I am a Full Stack Developer with a strong focus on backend development and robotics, currently interning at Route.
+I've successfully mentored multiple MATE ROV Competition teams at Vortex Robotics, achieving high ranks in regional and global competitions.
+My technical expertise spans Python, C#, C++, SQL, ASP.NET Core, MVC, APIs, JavaScript, HTML, and CSS.
+I also have extensive experience in computer vision, image processing, and deep learning.
+Additionally, my skill set includes designing and implementing PCBs, ROV systems, and UI/UX design.
 I am well-versed in Agile methodologies and have demonstrated strong teamwork and leadership abilities.
 </p>

 ---